waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 * A web administration dashboard for managing Jupyter kernels and Kubernetes services, nodes, and pods
 * Security control through integration of authentication and authorization on z Systems

-# Financial risk management API
+# Financial risk management API in MPLbank

-dd
+The IBM MPLbank team made a Financial risk management API illustrating an online decision for loans approval based on Machine Learning for z/OS.

+This API is available in the [IBM Developer Portal].

 [IBM Bluemix]: https://www.ibm.com/us-en/marketplace/cloud-platform
 [IBM z Systems Mainframe]: https://www-03.ibm.com/systems/z/